 Next, I tried to focus on the most popular brands and widely available options that were targeted at your everyday consumer.
 Maybe a bodybuilder would eat these, but so would a soccer mom looking for an easy, on-the-go, protein packed snack*.
 Many are widely available at grocery stores or pharmacies, some are easier to find in a sports or nutrition shop.
 Either way, I like to think I am at least somewhat up to speed on what’s happening in the sports nutrition world, and most of these picks are “hot” right now.

 Finally, I focused on protein bars that I was actually interested in eating.
 I generally try to stay away from excessive food additives and artificial ingredients, although that can be really difficult when looking at your average protein bar.
 Even so, I still included a blurb about their ingredients list for comparison.
 I also don’t necessarily want a 300+ calorie protein and fat (or fiber) gut bomb that wouldn’t leave any room for my next meal.
-A few of the options below come close, but are still a reasonable snack, especially if you cut the bar in half.
+A few of the options below come close (one even exceeds it), but are still a reasonable snack, especially if you cut the bar in half.

 For the sake of a sound comparison, I tried to taste test the same or similar flavors from every brand.
 Chocolate in some form is pretty much the industry standard, so that’s what I went with.
 Some of them forced me to venture into cookie dough or chocolate peanut butter varieties, but they’re still somewhere close to that chocolate baseline.

 *These bars are convenient to eat but in my opinion should be reserved for those times when you really do need a shelf stable protein snack that you can grab-and-go.
 Real food is generally cheaper and better for you than a bar, but I totally understand that it can be challenging to find/eat healthy food if you’re traveling or just really busy. #FoodForThought

 Quick rundown of different colors you’ll see below: